Last updated 25 January 2021

 The main reason I finally made the effort to visit Springbrook was the comments by friends and family.
 When talking about good nature hikes in the area, they would mention Springbrook as a great place for hiking.
 According to the Australian Government website * The Gondwana Rainforests of Australia include the most extensive areas of subtropical rainforest in the world.
 There are few places on earth containing the number of plants and animals which remain relatively unchanged from their ancestors.

 Originally listed in 1986 covering rainforests in New South Wales, the World Heritage area was extended in 1994 to include rainforests on the Queensland side of the border.
-The protected areas in this property include Lamington, Springbrook, Mt Barney and Main Range National Parks.
-The property extends over a massive 366,507 hectares (59,223 hectares are in Queensland.)
+The protected areas in this property include Lamington, Springbrook, Mt Barney, and Main Range National Parks.
+The combined land mass extends over a massive 366,507 hectares (59,223 hectares are in Queensland.)

 With the South East Queensland weather turning slightly cooler and the iridescent, cloudless blue sky beckoning, on this autumn weekend day in May I headed to the world’s largest remaining area of undisturbed subtropical rainforest.**

 My sights were on the 6,197 hectares Springbrook National Park, nestled in the Gold Coast Hinterland and easily accessible by car either by heading south from Brisbane (or north from the Gold Coast) along the Gold Coast Motorway.